eruffaldi/cmakego/README.md

 When REQUIRED is present then the package is enforced otherwise the cmake will terminate.

 When GLOBAL is used then the virtual target is added to the global list via link_libraries and include_directories.
 In this way it is available to all the other targets.

+The second usage is with more similar to catking with find_package(cmagego ...)

 ## example ##
 The following example uses OpeNGL, GLEW, GLFW, GLM and AssImp.
 Note that dependences have been created between glew/glfw and opengl so the latter is automatically pulled and added.